 Disulfiram was found to be better than no pharmacological treatment in:

-A multi-treatment meta-analysis (MTM) of 11 studies (N=898, EMCDDA 2013 - in press) found antidepressants to be more effective than placebo in:
+A multi-treatment meta-analysis (MTM) of 11 studies (N=898, EMCDDA 2014) found antidepressants to be more effective than placebo in:

-A multi-treatment meta-analysis (MTM) of 9 studies (N=429, EMCDDA 2013 - in press) found no evidence for antidepressants when compared to placebo in:
+A multi-treatment meta-analysis (MTM) of 9 studies (N=429, EMCDDA 2014) found no evidence for antidepressants when compared to placebo in: